 No matter who actually wrote the words that make up the books of the Pentateuch, the author of those words was God through His prophet Moses, and the inspiration of these five books of the Bible is still true.
 One of the most important evidences for Moses being the author of the Pentateuch is that Jesus Himself refers this section of the Old Testament as the “Law of Moses” (Luke 24:44).

-The word “Pentateuch” comes from a combination of the Greek word penta meaning five and teuchos which can be translated scroll.
-Therefore it simply refers to the five scrolls which make up the first of three divisions of the Jewish canon.
-The name Pentateuch can be traced at least as far back as 200 A.D. when Tertullian referred to the first five books of the Bible by that name.
-Also known as the Torah, which is the Hebrew word meaning Law, these five books of the Bible are: Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
+The word Pentateuch comes from a combination of the Greek word penta, meaning “five” and teuchos, which can be translated “scroll.”
+Therefore, it simply refers to the five scrolls that make up the first of three divisions of the Jewish canon.
+The name Pentateuch can be traced at least as far back as AD 200, when Tertullian referred to the first five books of the Bible by that name.
+Also known as the Torah, which is the Hebrew word meaning “Law,” these five books of the Bible are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

 Leviticus follows Exodus and expands on the instructions for how a covenant people (Israel) were to worship God and govern themselves.
 It lays forth the requirements of the sacrificial system that would allow God to overlook the sins of His people until the perfect and ultimate sacrifice of Jesus Christ would provide redemption and completely atone for the sins of all of God’s elect.